rosklyar/nem-library/README.md

 ConfigurationManager.getConfigInstance().setProperty("transaction.client.network", "TEST");
 ConfigurationManager.getConfigInstance().setProperty("hystrix.command.default.execution.isolation.thread.timeoutInMilliseconds", 20000);
 ```
-You can also use separate file(or any other configuration source archaius supports - https://github.com/Netflix/archaius/wiki) to setup configuration. </br>
-Add this to your application start up script:
+You can also use separate file(or any other configuration source archaius supports - https://github.com/Netflix/archaius/wiki) to setup configuration.
+Add this to your application start up script to import configuration from file:

 ```bash
 -Darchaius.configurationSource.additionalUrls=file:///apps/myapp/nem-library.properties
 ```
 Example of properties file needed for MAIN network see at src/test/resources/nem-library.properties

-Create client instance using DefaultNemClientFactory:
+- Create client instance using DefaultNemClientFactory:

 ```java
 AccountClient accountClient = new DefaultNemClientFactory().createAccountClient();